Laterite’s policy brief on dropout and repetition

-The findings will inform the development of evidence-based policy options to increase retention, completion and the overall efficiency of the education system.
+The findings will inform the development of evidence-based policy to increase retention, completion and the overall efficiency of the education system.